WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 The WEHI Research Computing Platform regularly provides unpaid internship opportunities via the Discovery Internship Program.
 Interns can get course credit through the University of Melbourne Data Science and Software Engineering programs, and Open Source Contributors (volunteers) can also participate from around the world.

+Out of the 16 anonymous reviews that have been given by students as at 4th of June 2025, our internships have been rated a 4.6 out of 5.

 These internships are 100% remote, and we have already hosted interns from Africa, Asia, Australia, Europe, and both North and South America — every continent except Antarctica!

 We assist students and early career professionals in transitioning to the real workforce by engaging them in multi-disciplinary teams on complex projects.
 Over the past four years, we have successfully assembled more than 81 multi-disciplinary teams, featuring over 270 interns.